tryin2bdeveloper/Devops_Group5/usecases/usecase-8.md

 Primary task.

 ## Preconditions
-Access to an updated of the worlds database containing population information.
+Access to a current of the worlds database containing population information.

 ## Success End Condition
 The report should show the population of cities and non-city dwellers in all countries for analysis.